Which flooring is right for you?

 If you are experienced in the use of a circular table saw, you can use one.
 Cutting is fast but loud and raises dust and shavings.

-Despite the good moisture-resistant characteristics of Floorbit laminate floors, we do not recommend installing them in damp rooms such as saunas and laundry areas.
+It's always better to prevent humidity and moisture problems than to cure them afterwards.
+Despite the good moisture-resistant characteristics of Ultraboden 8.5mm, we do not recommend installing them in damp rooms such as saunas and laundry areas.

 1. Maintain adequate expansion gaps to all ascending components.